Best Practices > What is observability?

 - Adopting an observability culture with Tallyfy Manufactory: Foster data-driven decision-making.

-Each article builds upon the last, helping you create a robust framework for understanding and improving your systems that interact with Tallyfy Manufactory.
+Each article builds on the last, helping you create a robust framework for understanding and improving your systems that work with Tallyfy Manufactory.
 Feel free to explore topics most relevant to your current challenges.

-Embarking on your observability journey doesn’t require a massive upfront effort.
+Starting your observability journey doesn’t need a massive upfront effort.
 The best approach is often to start small with a critical workflow or a pressing problem.
 Focus on understanding one aspect of your system events through Tallyfy Manufactory, and then iterate and expand your practice.
-More than specific tools, cultivating an observability mindset—a continuous curiosity about how your systems behave and a commitment to data-driven improvement—is key to success.
+More than specific tools, developing an observability mindset - a continuous curiosity about how your systems behave and a commitment to data-driven improvement - is key to success.

-This section provides a comprehensive guide to understanding and implementing observability best practices tailored for Tallyfy Manufactory.
-Whether you are new to observability or looking to enhance your existing practices, these articles will help you leverage Tallyfy Manufactory to its fullest potential for monitoring and improving your event-driven systems.
+This section gives you a complete guide to understanding and implementing observability best practices tailored for Tallyfy Manufactory.
+Whether you’re new to observability or looking to improve your existing practices, these articles will help you use Tallyfy Manufactory to its fullest potential for monitoring and improving your event-driven systems.

 Best Practices > Adopting an observability culture